 Madeleine JonesCalled to the Bar 2015

-She has experience of a broad range of applications relating to bankruptcies, insolvencies, administrations and individual and company voluntary arrangements.
-She has also advised on insolvency law questions arising in other common law jurisdictions, including the Dubai International Financial Centre, Jersey and the BVI.
+She has experience of a broad range of applications relating to bankruptcies, liquidations, administrations and individual and company voluntary arrangements.
+She has also advised on insolvency law questions arising in other common law jurisdictions, including various Caribbean jurisdictions, the Dubai International Financial Centre, Hong Kong and Jersey.

 Prior to joining Chambers, Madeleine obtained a double first class degree in Classics from Cambridge University and a doctorate in Classics from Princeton University.
 She was the recipient of Gray’s Inn’s two most prestigious scholarships for the Graduate Diploma in Law and Bar Professional Training Course, the David Karmel Award and the Bedingfield Scholarship.